 By arrangement between individual students and faculty members, the College offers independent study courses designed to provide an opportunity to pursue topics in depth beyond that usually required or available in formal classes.
 Topics will vary with the student and the subject.
 Independent study is conducted under the guidance and at the discretion of a faculty member qualified in the subject area of the student’s interest.
 These courses will be identified as “independent study” on transcripts and may yield a variable number of credits (ordinarily 3 credits).
 Independent study is considered part of a regular course load and regular academic calendar deadlines and requirements will apply.
 Interested students may obtain information from the Dean of Academic Affairs Office.

 Summer College, Winter Intersession, & Extension Courses for Credit

-Summer College and Winter Intersession offer credit courses over an accelerated time period, generally June through August and January.
+Summer College and Winter Intersession (when offered), offer credit courses over an accelerated time period, generally June through August and January.
 Various sessions are available and courses are conducted via online or through traditional classroom delivery.
 Extension courses are credit classes conducted off-campus to fulfill a specific contractual agreement, often with another state agency or business.

 Connecticut General Assembly Legislative Internship Program

 In recognition of the need to provide educational opportunities which are not available to college students in the traditional academic setting, the General Assembly established an internship program to acquaint students with both the formal and informal aspects of the legislative process.
 Accordingly, the program encourages a high level of personal interaction among legislators and interns who serve as aides to their assigned legislators.
 A major objective is to prepare interns to perform necessary support services, such as bill analysis and tracking, spot and in-depth research, drafting of news releases and speeches, liaison work, and constituent casework.